ziagham/KeyValueStore/README.md

 In the above command,**-r** refere to the result path, **-t** indicated the plotting mode (wcich could be only "threads" or "duration" words.), **--pdf** is used for the case where we do not want the display the chart want to saved directly as a pdf file.

+> As mentioned earlier, we have two types of results for two different modes of execution.
+Different arguments must be used to draw those results.

-For example, to plot the benchmark's results which located in the **result/data.csv** path, the following command must be executed:
+For example, to plot the benchmark's results, which located in the **result/result1.csv** path, the following command must be executed:

-    python3 plotting.py -r result/data.csv -t threads --pdf
+    python3 plotting.py -r result/result1.csv -t threads --pdf

+The **threads** argument in the above command indicates that a chart is drawn for a mode that result obtained from benhcmarking for multiple threads.

+There is another mode of plotting, which is related to the mode in which the benchmark has been executed for different durations.
+To draw the results of this case, we use the following command:

+    python3 plotting.py -r result/result2.csv -t duration --pdf